Cons1gl1er3/SMS_spam_detection/README.md

 This is the Capstone project for the Course "IT3160E - Intro to AI" of Asso.
 Prof. Than Quang Khoat

-You can also run the source code online using google colab at this link: https://colab.research.google.com/drive/1c8wpzOV_ZvSRwiO0L8MEAhyxcFORWRul?usp=sharing

 ## Table of Contents
 - [Installation](#installation)
 - [Usage](#usage)